 The regulator said that an overhaul of the website is scheduled as part of the Office’s Strategic Plan 2022-2025.

 A spokesperson for Department of Public Expenditure and Reform said that the responsibility for the administration of the Regulation of Lobbying Act 2015 with Sipo, and that it was not in a position to comment on whether or not a lobbyist is meeting their obligations.

 FULL SERIES IS OUT NOW

 In part two, the extent of lobbying by former senior public officials in Ireland is revealed for the first time.
-Our next investigation - THE CONSTRUCTION NETWORK - is out on Saturday and examines lobbying by the construction industry.
+Our next investigation - THE CONSTRUCTION NETWORK - examines lobbying by the construction industry.